(Illustration by Owain Anderson)

-When someone masturbates at you in public, you don't necessarily register it immediately.
-Why would you jump to the conclusion that someone is literally rubbing one out in your direction, in the bright light of day, when you haven't explicitly asked them to do so?
+When someone wanks at you in public, you don't necessarily register it immediately.
+Why would you jump to the conclusion that someone is literally masturbating in your direction, in the cold light of day, when you haven't explicitly asked them to do so?

 In reality, though, many others share Julia's thoughts.

 She's not wrong.
-It's difficult to find specific statistics on indecent exposure alone, but a 2013 government report found that, since turning 16, one in five women in the UK reported being a victim of sexual threats, unwanted touching, or indecent exposure.
-Talk to your female friends and you can guarantee at least one of them will have been flashed or publicly masturbated at.
+It's difficult to find specific statistics on indecent exposure alone, but a 2013 government report found that, since turning 16, one in five women in the UK reported being a victim of sexual threats, unwanted touching or indecent exposure.
+Talk to your female friends and you can guarantee at least one of them will have been flashed or wanked at.

-Beaches present the ideal environment for the opportunist public masturbators—bare skin everywhere and long stretches of open space.
+Beaches present the ideal environment for the opportunist public wanker – bare skin everywhere and long stretches of open space.
 As one woman tells VICE, "The first time it happened to me was on a beach on my year abroad.
-I caught a flurry of color in the woodland, not far away from where I stood.
+I caught a flurry of colour in the woodland not too far away from where I was stood.
 A hot panic swarmed over my whole body as I saw a man in trunks, standing between two trees, penis in hand, tugging on himself with enthusiasm.
 My eyes met his, he didn't pull away.
 He seemed unabashed by his choice."

 "I asked policemen what else was going to be done and they laughed and said, 'This stuff happens in London, miss.'"

 Public transport provides similar opportunities.
-Many women said they'd experienced this sort of behavior on night buses but felt either too tired or too embarrassed to report the incident.
-In 2015 Transport for London launched a campaign, "Report It to Stop It," encouraging people to do just that—but for many it's hard to find the motivation. *Ellen says she has witnessed public exposure or masturbation a few separate times on public transport, and that "each time I was focused on just getting out of the situation, or getting home as fast as possible.
+Many women said they'd experienced this sort of behaviour on night buses but felt either too tired or too embarrassed to report the incident.
+In 2015 Transport for London launched a campaign, "Report It to Stop It", encouraging people to do just that – but for many it's hard to find the motivation. *Ellen says she has witnessed public exposure or masturbation a few separate times on public transport, and that "each time I was focused on just getting out of the situation, or getting home as fast as possible.
 On top of that, the police's reactions and efforts to me reporting it have been crap, so my default is not to report it."

-This behavior receives a similar response from authorities globally.
-In Cuba, for example, men who masturbate at women out in the open are known as pajusos, which means "public masturbators."
-If you're caught you will receive a fine of around $2 as punishment, which according to Anglo-Cuban Masters student, Maria Victoria O'Hana—who is researching this problem in Havana—"acts almost like a license you can pay for to masturbate in the street."
+This behaviour receives a similar response from authorities globally.
+In Cuba, for example, men who publicly masturbate at women are known as pajusos, meaning public wankers.
+If you're caught you will receive a fine of around 40 pesos cubanos (£1.70) as punishment, which according to Anglo-Cuban Masters candidate, Maria Victoria O'Hana – who is researching this problem in Havana – "acts almost like a license you can pay for to masturbate in the street".
 It's a similar story in Italy.
 In the case of Pietro L, a 69-year-old who was seen taking out his penis and masturbating in front of students in Catania, the Supreme Court decided he should be fined but that his action was not a crime.

-In the UK, under the 2003 Sexual Offense Act, the act of public masturbation is often criminalized under Section 66—the crime of exposure.
-However, unlike other offenses contained in the act, there is no mention of the word "sexual," and to count as an offense the perpetrator must cause "alarm or distress."
+In the UK, under the 2003 Sexual Offences Act, the act of public masturbation is often criminalised under Section 66 – the crime of Exposure.
+However, unlike other offences contained in the act there is no mention of the word "sexual", and to count as an offence the perpetrator must cause "alarm or distress".

 Of course, every encounter causes distress.
-Most of the women I spoke to explained how the man would lock eyes with them, proceed to masturbate, and continue to stare solely at them.
-For Martha*, who experienced this, along with the man in question licking his lips at her, "It felt a lot more like sexual harassment.
+Most of the women I spoke to explained how the man would lock eyes with them, proceed to masturbate and continue to stare solely at them.
+For Martha, who experienced this, along with the man in question licking his lips at her, "It felt a lot more like sexual harassment.
 It was directed specifically at me.
-If someone just says indecent exposure, it doesn't convey that, it can be someone masturbating at you and it doesn't account for how traumatizing it is for women."
+If someone just says indecent exposure, it doesn't convey that it can be someone masturbating at you and it doesn't account for how traumatising it is for women."

-According Peter Ramsay, an associate professor at the London School of Economics' Criminal Law department, "Part of the problem with this type of public masturbation is, although there is no touching [the prerequisite to create a charge for sexual assault], there is nevertheless non-consensual involvement in another's sexual pleasure, in which the victim is treated as the object of the other's sexual pleasure.
-Is that particular violation adequately charged by intention to cause alarm and distress in Section 66, or by obscenity and disgust in outraging public decency?
-Both offenses have something of public nuisance hanging over them, which is not the way the problem is necessarily experienced by someone subject to it."
+According to legal academic Peter Ramsay, an associate professor at the London School of Economics' Criminal Law department, "Part of the problem with this type of public masturbation is, although there is no touching [the prerequisite to create a charge for sexual assault], there is nevertheless non-consensual involvement in another's sexual pleasure, in which the victim is treated as the object of the other's sexual pleasure.
+Is that particular violation adequately charged by intention to cause alarm and distress in Section 66 or by obscenity and disgust in outraging public decency?
+Both offences have something of public nuisance hanging about them, which is not the way the problem is necessarily experienced by someone subject to it."

-In other words, because public masturbation almost always involves no physical touching, it's not treated as a serious offense.
+In other words, because public masturbation almost always involves no physical touching, it's not treated as a serious offence.

 The lack of repercussion for these men has disturbing consequences.
 In the world of porn, there are thousands of videos of men filming themselves publicly masturbating at women.
 There's even a subgenre reserved for public transport.
-On one popular website you can consume mobile phone-shot footage with titles such as "sweet girls pretend not to see man masturbate on bus," and "man going to shock Asian girl with cock."
+On one popular website you can consume mobile phone-shot footage with titles such as "sweet girls pretend not to see man wank cock on bus" and "man going to shock Asian girl with cock".
 Each of these have racked up over three million views.

-It's a worrying sign, that the behavior is clearly so fetishized.
-Because while laws in the UK and internationally might not recognize this crime accurately and punish it accordingly, it's clear exactly what it is to anyone who's had to experience it: another form of sexual assault.
+It's a worrying sign, that the behaviour is clearly so fetishised.
+Because while laws in the United Kingdom and internationally might not recognise this crime accurately and punish it accordingly, it's clear exactly what it is to anyone who's had to experience it: another form of sexual assault.

 *Names have been changed to protect anonymity.